Michelle Rodriguez Serves Epic Wardrobe Malfunction Teas On The De Grisogono Red Carpet

 — Daily Mail Celebrity (@DailyMailCeleb) May 14, 2018

-The film, which received mixed reviews, also received a standing ovation at the Festival, including from Michelle Rodriguez, leading many to speculate that Spike Lee was aiming for the Palm D’or award, the highest award offered at the film festival.
+The film, which received mixed reviews, also received a standing ovation at the festival, including from Michelle Rodriguez, leading many to speculate that Spike Lee was aiming for the Palm D’or award, the highest award offered at the film festival.